 How to Fight Racism Study Guide

-The How to Fight Racism Study Guide, used together with the How to Fight Racism Video Study, provides groups and individuals with practical tools and suggestions, along with real-world examples of change, to enable them to become proactive initiators of racial justice.
+The How to Fight Racism Study Guide, used together with the How to Fight Racism Video Study, provides groups and individuals with practical tools and suggestions, actionable items, and real-world examples of change, to enable them to confront racism in relationships and in everyday life.

-Tisby offers an array of actionable items to confront racism in our relationships and in everyday life through a simple framework--the A.R.C.
+Jemar Tisby presents a simple framework--the A.R.C.
 Of Racial Justice--that helps readers consistently interrogate their own actions and maintain a consistent posture of anti-racist action.
 This book is for anyone who believes it is time to stop compromising with racism and courageously confront it.

 The study guide, along with the video study, offers readers the opportunity to be part of the solution to racial problems and suggests that the application of these principles can offer us hope that will transform our nation and the world.
 Tisby encourages us to reject passivity and become active participants in the struggle for human dignity across racial and ethnic lines.
 Readers of the book will come away with a clear model for how to think about race in productive ways and a compelling call to dismantle a social hierarchy long stratified by skin color.